otrv4/otrv4-prekey-server/otrv4-prekey-server.md

                                                      sends a Storage Status message
 ```

-1. Client uses a DAKEZ to authenticate with the server.
+1. Client uses DAKEZ to authenticate with the server.
 See section
    [Interacive DAKE](#interactive-dake).
-2. Server responds with a "storage status message" containing the number of
+2. Server responds with a "Storage Status message" containing the number of
-   prekey messages stored for the long-term public key and identity used in the
+   prekey messages stored for the long-term public key and identity used during
-   DAKEZ.
+   the DAKEZ.

 ## A prekey server for OTRv4 over XMPP